 Most people underestimate how bad habits can impact your singing voice in the long run.
 The problem with bad habits is that they are extremely hard to unlearn, especially if you are using that bad habit every day, like in the case of vocal fry speaking.
 Some singers who teach themself to sing and wish to develop a deeper voice, force themselves so much that their deep voice is actually beneath their chest voice, which will cause vocal fry.

 There are some people who have a nervous voice that sounds like vocal fry.
 Some of them do not have vocal fry but once they get nervous they start speaking and singing with vocal fry, this is mostly due to anxiety.
-Generally speaking, this tends to happen to most beginner singers, as they are not used to being in the center of attention, especially while they sing.
+Generally speaking, this tends to happen to most beginner singers, as they are not used to being the center of attention, especially while they sing.
 Although being nervous in such a situation is fairly normal, the problem is when this anxiety comes out at auditions.

-I have seen a lot of singers who sung fairly when while practicing for an audition, and during the audition, they are vocal fry singing, mostly due to anxiety.
+I have seen a lot of singers who sing fairly when while practicing for an audition, and during the audition, they are vocal fry singing, mostly due to anxiety.
 If you have stage fright or anxiety then you will have to face your fears sooner or later if you want to become a professional singer.
 By far one of the easiest ways to do this is to get more experience singing in front of other people.
 Start small and sing in front of your family, then gradually increase the number of people in front of who you are singing by going to different events.

 Anybody can change their voice, and this is true even if you have a vocal fry, the problem occurs when the vocal fry is so embedded in your personality that you can not imagine yourself speaking or singing without vocal fry.
 If you are a singer with vocal fry that doesn’t necessarily mean an end to your singing career, far from it, there are plenty of famous singers with a vocal fry like the Kardashians and Katy Perry.